gdsp/gdsp/README.markdown

 ## Configuration in a production environment

-For security reasons, the database configuration and SECRET\_KEY of the project are kept out of Git.
+For security reasons, the database configuration and `SECRET_KEY` of the project are kept out of Git.
 This information, along with other configuration variables which differ from development to production, is set in the file `gdsp/settings_prod.py`.
-In production, this file is expected to be present and the environment variable `DJANGO_PRODUCTION` is expected to be set.
+In production, this file needs to be present and the environment variable `DJANGO_PRODUCTION` needs to be set.

 [south]: http://south.aeracode.org/ "South migration tool"
 [sass]: http://sass-lang.com/ "SASS stylesheet language"